Budibase/website/content/portals/templates/Client Portal for Accountants/index.md

 Our open-source, low-code platform is the fast and cost-effective way to build feature-packed client portals.
 With Budibase, you can create incredible client-facing apps, in a matter of minutes.

 Budibase is free, forever.
-We don’t charge hidden fees to deploy new features.
 Self-host as many tools as you need.
 We do offer premium support and SLAs for enterprise customers.
 Check out our [pricing page](https://budibase.com/pricing) for more information.

-### Self-hosting, managed infrastructure, or cloud deployment
+### Self-hosting & cloud deployment

 With Budibase, you’re in control of how you deploy your business apps.
 Choose from self-hosting or our new Budibase Cloud platform.
 Budibase offers the flexibility to deploy tools internally as web apps.